David E. Potter: Honours

 In the 1997 New Year's Honours list, Potter was appointed a CBE for services to the manufacturing industry and in 2001 he was elected a Fellow of the Royal Academy of Engineers.
 In 1999, he was chosen as Entrepreneur of the Year in the annual UK PLC Awards.
 In June 2003, Potter was appointed a non-Executive Director to the Bank of England, stepping down in 2009.

 Family

-David Potter is married to journalist and writer Elaine Potter and they have three sons.
-His interests include his family, education, farming, golf, music, bridge, reading and ideas, science and economics and tennis.
-With their involvement in education and the developing world, the family created the David and Elaine Potter Foundation to support projects in education, research and third world development.
+Potter's interests include his family, education, farming, golf, music, bridge, reading and ideas, science and economics, and tennis.
+With their involvement in education and the developing world, his family created the David and Elaine Potter Foundation to support projects in education, research and third world development.